Katy Perry – Prism

 What’s nice about this album is its focus on the emotional connection and bond between two people, rather than the overt sex and nudity certain female pop competitors are displaying in their recent work.
 Perry is an understated role model and she clearly recognises this.
 Not an album you’d play before a night out but suited to a relaxed afternoon at home, Prism concludes with Choose Your Battles (very similar in sound to Robyn), and satisfies overall.

-Prism was released on 18th October 2013, for further information or to order the album visit here.
+Prism is released on 18th October 2013.
+For further information or to order the album visit Katy Perry’s website here.

 Watch the official sampler for Prism here: